 Once your child has mastered the straw cup, they can go back and forth between open-lid and straw cups!
 Be sure to watch their water intake because babies around 6 months of age should have no more than 1-2 ounces of water per day.
 You don’t want them to fill up on water when breastmilk and formula are their main source of nutrition in the first 12 months of life!

 Disclaimer: You may be wondering why we don’t encourage the use of sippy cups.
 We recommend avoiding hard-spout sippy cups or transitional nipples because they have been shown to inhibit proper muscle development in the mouth.
 Even the Munchkin 360 cup, which we used to recommend because it was a nice, spill-proof cup, has been shown to create muscle imbalances in kids’ mouths.
-Open-lid and straw-cup feeding is so important for your baby, so just stick with those!
+Open-lid and straw-cup feeding is so important for your baby and kid, so just stick with those!
+And remember this caveat: this is for typically developing kids, and some kids with disabilities need alternative cups as part of feeding therapy.
+So remember, every kid and situation is different!

 Want to learn more about feeding your baby?
 Take our Feeding your Baby Solids Course.
 It will help you thrive when it comes to feeding your baby and soon-to-be toddler.
 Through a series of short videos that you can watch on your own time – even while doing dishes! – we give you ALL the practical information you need to raise a non-picky, independent eater.
 We cover it all – cup drinking step-by-step, purees versus baby-led weaning and combination feeding, what to feed your baby and when, the most helpful baby signs, high-allergen foods, food to avoid, and recipes to start with to name a few.
 You’ll leave the course with easy-to-use info and the confidence to embrace this meaning-full milestone.
 For babies 3+ months.